 At the start of your case, you and your lawyer agree on the amount of the fee as a percentage of what you win.
 The percentage might depend on your chance of success, the amount of your claim, and whether your case goes to trial or settles before trial.
 The percentage is typically lower if your case settles early, before the lawyer has done much trial preparation.
 The percentage is higher if your case goes to trial.
 Your agreement with the lawyer will typically have different percentages for different outcomes.

 Contingency fee agreements must be in writing.

 If you have a low income, and are facing some types of criminal, family, or immigration problems, you may be able to get a lawyer for free from legal aid.
-Contact the Legal Services Society by visiting legalaid.bc.ca or calling 604-408-2172 in Greater Vancouver or toll-free 1-866-577-2525 elsewhere in BC.
+Contact Legal Aid BC by visiting legalaid.bc.ca or calling 604-408-2172 in Greater Vancouver or toll-free 1-866-577-2525 elsewhere in BC.

-If you don’t qualify for legal aid, see our information on free and low-cost legal services (no. 430) for other options.
+If you don’t qualify for legal aid, see our information on free and low-cost legal services for other options.